LindsayMcCulloch/sqlalchemy-challenge/API_Static_Routes_Rubric.md

     return jsonify(data)

 * Returns the min, max, and average temperatures calculated from the given start date to the given end date (6 points)

+The below code does not work correctly and this route does not show MIN?MAX/AVG values as required and requires further error checking

 def temperature_date_range_data(start: str, end: Union[str, dt.date]) -> Dict[str, float]:
     """Calculates the Min, Max, Average of temperatures in the  date range `start` to `end`.